-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Greater Sudbury Utilities Inc. / Services Publics du Grand Sudbury Inc. and its subsidiaries as at December 31, 2012 and the results of their operations and their cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Greater Sudbury Utilities Inc. / Services Publics du Grand Sudbury Inc. as at December 31, 2013 and the results of its operations and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.

-Pricewaterhouse Coopers LLP

-Chartered Accountants, Licensed Public Accountants
+Pricewaterhouse Coopers LLP Chartered Professional Accountants, Licensed Public Accountants